mconlon17/vivo-pump/uf_examples/sponsors/README.md

 # UF Sponsor Update

-Given a file of grants, update or add sponsors to VIVO
+Given a file of sponsors, update or add sponsors to VIVO

 ## Method

-Use filters to transform the grants.csv data (same data used by the grants ingest), into an input file for updating the sponsor data in VIVO.
-Sponsor data is limited -- label and localSponsorID only.
+Use filters to transform the sponsors.txt data into an input file for updating the sponsor data in VIVO.
+Sponsor data is limited -- label and SponsorID only.

 ## Filters